 Treatment options depend on the severity of the MCL injury.
 Conservative treatment is usually effective if the medial collateral ligament (MCL) has a small partial tear: RICE: Rest, Ice, Compression, Elevation.
 To further protect the knee, the physician may recommend crutches to keep weight off your injured knee.

 Further, for Grade 2 and 3 injuries, the physician may recommend physical therapy and an exercise program.
 This can promote healing and restore knee strength.

 Although severe MCL injuries usually respond well to nonsurgical treatment, the physician may suggest surgery.
 If the collateral ligament is torn in such a way that it cannot heal or if it associates with other ligament injuries, surgery may be an option.
-Sometimes, your ligament may be torn where it attaches to your shinbone or thighbone.
+Sometimes, your ligament may tear where it attaches to your shinbone or thighbone.
 In this case, the surgeon will reattach the ligament to the bone using stitches, a metal screw or bone staple.
 Moreover, if the tear is in the middle of the ligament, the surgeon will sew the torn ends together.